 Udacity Deal Active Right Now:

-Act now and claim your personal discount on top-rated Udacity programs while the offer is still active.
+Act now and claim your personal Udacity discount of up to 70% off on top-rated programs.
 Learn whatever you want for way less!

 From the shortcoming perspective, there really aren’t all that many things to talk about!
 Judging by the student Android Udacity reviews found online, the biggest gripe that individuals have with this course is one that does constantly come up when discussing Nanodegrees, in general - the lack of accredited certification.

 In regards to pricing, the course is priced in the same manner as other Nanodegrees available on Udacity.
 You can choose to either pay for the entire course in one go, or pay in increments each month - the flexibility is much appreciated!

 Finally, if you find that you do enjoy what Udacity has to offer, and decide that a beginner’s course on Android development isn’t really enough for you, the platform does offer plenty of related programs for you to study!